Most of the atoms in your body are 13.7 billion years old, and being you is just the latest page in the incredible story of their life.

 The heavy, rocky material closest to the Sun was left behind by the shockwave, and it formed the small, rocky planets Mercury, Venus, Earth, and Mars, with a thin remnant of gassy atmosphere for each of them.

-One of the main scientific goals of the manned missions sent to the Moon and the robots sent to Mars was to gather and analyse their soil, in order to discover the composition of the accretion disc that formed the planets.
+One of the main scientific goals of the missions sent to the Moon and Mars was to gather and analyse their soil, in order to discover the composition of the accretion disc that formed the planets.

 Information like this helps us determine if the conditions on Earth are in some way unique, and if this could account for why there is life here.
 As it turns out, if there is something unique about the Earth, it’s not the soil.

-Over time the asteroid bombardments slowed down, and one hundred percent of the atoms that would eventually form you found themselves in one place; Earth.
+Over time the asteroid bombardments slowed down, and the atoms that would eventually form you found themselves all in one place; Earth.